-Each week, Academy 360 uses a morning meeting to teach a Health Education lesson using Health Smart, a health education curriculum aligned to the Colorado Health Standards.
+Each week, Academy 360 students receive a Health Education lesson using Health Smart, a health education curriculum aligned to the Colorado Health Standards.
 Additionally, Academy 360 will expand its health education to both students and families with cooking and shopping classes, opportunities to plant and eat produce from the school garden, oral health education, and other programming as determined by the needs of the students.

 Academy 360 surveys each family every year to understand their current medical needs so they can help make sure every child has medical coverage.
 Academy 360 provides well-child visits, oral examinations, vaccinations, and other preventative care services through a partnership with its school based health center (only four miles away) and through mobile healthcare available on campus.
 The school also provides a nurse one day a week for its small student population.

 Academy 360 offers a daily salad bar to students, which includes at least two fruits and two vegetable selections.
 In addition, the school is a part of Denver Public School’s Fresh Fruits & Vegetable Snack Program, which allows students to receive another serving of fruit or vegetable every afternoon.
 All adults in the building follow the students’ food policy and often eat the same lunch as their students!
 Through our partnership with Farm4Kids, students will learn about nutrition through the school garden — they will grow, cook, and eat what they have planted themselves which is a proven way to get children to try things unfamiliar to them.
-Academy 360 partnered with CSU’s Extension Program to bring nutrition education classes to its families.
+Learn more about our delicious food programs, including from an A360 family member – DPS’ Food & Nutrition Services

 Academy 360 has a School Psychologist on staff two days a week to play an integral role in the school’s RTI process, working with students one or one or in small group settings.
 In partnership with DU’s School of Social Work, a graduate student in social work supports students 20 hours a week; the Behavioral Interventionist is also a Social Worker.
 Additionally, the school keeps an updated resource guide of services for its families, including: mental health services, housing and food assistance, medical and dental services, childcare and more.